ryanadoty/Amazon-Bedrock-RAG-Kendra-POC/README.md

 ```

 After cloning the repo onto your local machine, open it up in your favorite code editor.The file structure of this repo is broken into 3 key files,
 the app.py file, the kendra_bedrock_query.py file, and the requirements.txt.
 The app.py file houses the frontend application (a streamlit app).
 The kendra_bedrock_query.py file houses the logic of the application, including the Kendra Retrieve API calls and Amazon Bedrock API invocations.
+The requirements.txt contains all necessary dependencies for this sample application to work.

 ## Step 2:
 Set up a python virtual environment in the root directory of the repository and ensure that you are using Python 3.9.
 This can be done by running the following commands: